2018 Walkley Award categories explained

 Sports Journalism: This award recognises the diverse skills of the sports journalist and the elements that make a great sports story – tenacity, accuracy, ethics, research, great storytelling and the capacity to capture and share the emotion in sport.
 Entries in this category may be a single story or no more than three related reports on the same subject.

 Public Service Journalism: This award aims to celebrate journalism’s role in informing citizens as part of our democratic system.
 It is about journalism that aims to make a difference, with tangible public benefit to the community.
 Journalism which this award encourages can include: Good civic journalism which gives a voice to the voiceless in our community; Journalism which starts a public debate on an important issue; Journalism which exposes incompetence or wrongdoing by those who should be working for the common good, especially in government or any institutions affecting the public; Journalism which points to solutions to important issues within the community or society which it serves.
 Entries in this category may be a single story or no more than three related reports on the same subject.

 Commentary, Analysis, Opinion and Critique: This category is open to journalists involved in comment and analysis and includes leader writers, reviewers, opinion columnists and bloggers across the spectrum of discussion and debate, including arts, sports, business and politics.
 Entrants should submit three samples, not necessarily related, to be judged as indicative of their work.

-Cartoon: Creativity, innovation, wit and style will ideally combine with newsworthiness and artistic technique for the winner of the best cartoon award.
-Based on a single cartoon entry.
+Cartoon and artwork: Creativity, innovation, wit and style will ideally combine with newsworthiness and artistic technique for the winner of the best cartoon or artwork award.
+Entries are open to cartoons, artwork and illustrations.
+Based on a single entry